Joe-Collins-1986/muscle-map/README.md

    * **REVIEW - Colours provided by the client used consistently and extensively throughout website.**
    2. Set up a website to generate traffic which will:
       - drive additional gym attendance.
-      * <span style="color:red">REVIEW - Provides location of the gym to drive traffic.</span>
+      * **REVIEW - Provides location of the gym to drive traffic.**
       - provide a contact for his personal training.
-      * <span style="color:red">REVIEW - Provides form to contact personal trainer (only managing front end requirements).</span>
+      * **REVIEW - Provides form to contact personal trainer (only managing front end requirements).**
-   3. Engage with new and first-time gym-goers by providing a simple breakdown of which exercises target each muscle and break.
+   3. Engage with new and first-time gym-goers by providing a simple breakdown of which exercises target each muscle.
-   * **REVIEW - Each muscle slit onto its own page with a clear breakdown of exercises to target it**
+   * **REVIEW - Each muscle split into its own page with a clear breakdown of exercises to target it.**
-   4. Engage with new and first-time gym-goers by providing breaking down the difference between compound exercises and isolation exercises with a link to further reading.
+   4. Engage with new and first-time gym-goers by providing a breakdown of the differences between compound exercises and isolation exercises with a link to further reading.
-   * **REVIEW - Link to external source explaining the difference.
-Used external website section ID to direct user to relevant paragraph**
+   * **REVIEW - Link to external source explaining the differences.
+Used external website section ID to direct user to relevant paragraph.**
    5. Link exercises to YouTube instruction videos.
 (This will later be replaced with videos the client will generate personally.
    * **REVIEW - Links to YouTube set up for each exercise.
-Client specified which YouTuber they wished to reference**
+Client specified which YouTuber they wished to reference.**

-#### **First time visitor goals**
+#### **First-Time Visitor Goals**
    1. Acknowledge clear and memorable branding.
-   * **REVIEW - Muscle Map logo clearly visable in the top left**
+   * **REVIEW - Muscle Map logo clearly visable in the top left.**
    * **REVIEW - Colours provided by the client used consistently and extensively throughout website.**
-   2. Understand to purpose of the site.
+   2. Understand the purpose of the site.
-   * **REVIEW - Hero image gives clear indication this site is dedicated to exercise**
+   * **REVIEW - Hero image gives clear indication this site is dedicated to exercise.**
-   * **REVIEW - Hero text appears to user instantly and references the website as a training companion**
+   * **REVIEW - Hero text appears to user instantly and references the website as a training companion.**
    3. Simple intuitive navigation.
-   * **REVIEW - Clear navigation bar at the top of the page**
+   * **REVIEW - Clear navigation bar at the top of the page.**
-   * **REVIEW - Navigation bar reduces to hamburger icon for smaller screens to ensure information is presented clearly**
+   * **REVIEW - Navigation bar reduces to hamburger icon for smaller screens to ensure information is presented clearly.**
    * **REVIEW - Logo at the top left corner always redirects the user back to the home page.**
    4. Easy access to external links provided on the website.
-   * **REVIEW - External links open on a click and open a separate page**
+   * **REVIEW - External links open on a click and open a separate page.**
-   * **REVIEW - Each link has an aria-label to detail what the link is and that it will open in a separate tab**
+   * **REVIEW - Each link has an aria-label to detail what the link is and that it will open in a separate tab.**
-   5. Clear contact form and links to social media.
+   5. Intuative  contact form and links to social media.
-   * **REVIEW - Social media links clearly detailed in the footer, which is set to a fixed position to always be visible**
+   * **REVIEW - Social media links clearly detailed in the footer, which is set to a fixed position to always be visible.**
-   * <span style="color:red">REVIEW - Contact Form located on its own page with clear labelling of inputs.</span>
+   * **REVIEW - Contact Form located on its own page with clear labelling of inputs.**
    6. Receive gym location.
-   * <span style="color:red">REVIEW - Location provided in the form of Google maps at the bottom of the contact page.</span>
+   * **REVIEW - Location provided in the form of Google Maps at the bottom of the contact page.**
-   7. Gain a basic understanding of the exercises demonstrated and how why they are used.
+   7. Gain a basic understanding of the exercises demonstrated and how and why they are used.
-   * **REVIEW - Each exercise detailed has an accompanying tutorial video to detail correct form and exercise benefit**
+   * **REVIEW - Each exercise detailed has an accompanying tutorial video to detail correct form and exercise benefit.**
-   8. Clear on all devices.
+   8. Readable and asthetically pleasing on all devices.
-   * **REVIEW - Media queries used to ensure each page is responsive to all devices**
+   * **REVIEW - Media queries used to ensure each page is responsive to all devices.**

 #### **Returning Visitor Goals**
    1. Revisit to access instructional links.
    * **REVIEW - Links provide a useful repository for users to keep them comming back to the site**
    2. Revisit to access social media links.
-   * **REVIEW - Opportunity for users to come back to locate the social madia links**
+   * **REVIEW - Opportunity for users to come back to locate the social media links**
    3. Revisit to create or update training plan.
    * **REVIEW - Plan is set up in a way to be re-usable to encourage users to return**
    4. Revisit to request personal training after being introduced to the fundamentals.
-   * <span style="color:red">REVIEW - After getting what they can from the website and building a foundation the website encourages users to develop by contacting a personal trainer.</span>
+   * **REVIEW - After getting what they can from the website and building a foundation, the website encourages users to continue their development by contacting a personal trainer.**
    5. Revisit to locate gym.
-   * <span style="color:red">REVIEW - Gym location is detailed as part of the contact page.</span>
+   * **REVIEW - Gym location is detailed as part of the contact page.**

-## Further testing
+## Further Testing
 * Tested across Google Chrome and Safari browsers.
-* Viewed on a variety of devices using web Developer Tools as well as several live desktop, iPad and mobile devices.
+* Viewed on a variety of devices using Web Developer Tools as well as several live desktop, iPad and mobile devices.
 * Each page tested by developer and friends to ensure functionality worked as expected.

 ## Bugs
-  * <span style="color:red">ADD BUGS AND REOLUTIONS</span>
+  * Navigation bar had too much content to display neatly.
+  - Resolved by utilising a youtube tutorial on how to create and add JavaScript to create a hamburger menu for small screens.
+  * Wanted the hero image on the home page not to be pushed down by the hamburger menu.
+  - Resolved by setting the hero image and hero text to absolute values and moving the hero image back on the z-axis.
+  * On publication to Git Pages the internal links did not work.
+  - Resolved by setting them to relative paths and also removing the / from the front of the path.
+  * After fixing the position of the footer I found that the content would disappear underneath it.
+  - Resolved issue by producing a spacing div at the bottom of each page equal to the size of the footer ensuring the page moved down and essential content remained visable.
+  * Had issue with re-using IDs.
+  - Converted IDs to classes to be able to re-utilise accross pages for efficiency.
+  * Images downloaded from Unsplash were very large and caused issues with the performance of the page when I used Lighthouse to evaluate them.
+  - Reduced image sizes on each page to improve performance.

+## Key Learn
+On following projects I will look to be more efficient in my use of CSS.
+In this project I styled each element as I needed them which caused a lot of duplication and redundant code.
+By defining the key classes and body formats I need across the entire project up front I will be able to optimise my code.

 # Deployment
 ## GitHub Pages